timholy/AdvancedScientificComputing/homeworks/learning_julia2.md

 true
 ```

 So it creates a new *outer* container, but then copies the *references* rather than duplicating the internal array.
 If you need to copy recursively, you can use `deepcopy`.
 Note, however, that `deepcopy` can cause significant concerns of its own; these are well-described in the [Python documentation](https://docs.python.org/3/library/copy.html) which uses the same names as Julia.
 In real code, it's almost always better to know what you are dealing with and what you're trying to accomplish, and then handle it by more careful `copy`ing.
+(In Julia, unlike Python, you can add your own methods to `Base.copy` and customize the behavior for any new types you create.)

 By understanding the issues, you can always get whatever behavior you actually want.
 For example, we could have created `y` like this: